 The average adult requires about 1.6 to two hours of deep sleep every night.
 Children need about two to three hours, while teens need one to two hours.
 The amount of deep sleep varies between age groups.
 Compared to adults, children need about 25 percent more time in this phase.
 The same goes for adults.
 However, as they grow older, their needs change.
 They need less deep sleep for growth while younger people need more to keep up their energy levels.

-Check out our sponsor guide for women: pickleballcoast.com presents pickleball shoes for women.
+Check out our sponsor guide for women: azpickleball.info presents the best pickleball tutor machines.